PX4/PX4-user_guide/en/gps_compass/rtk_gps_locosys_r1.md

 ## More Information

-More information can be found on [Freefly's Wiki](https://freefly.gitbook.io/freefly-public/products/rtk-gps)
+More information can be found on [LOCOSYS Hawk R1](https://www.locosystech.com/en/product/hawk-r1.html)